Modern slavery statement

 Due diligence processes for slavery and human trafficking

-As part of our initiative to identify and mitigate risk, we take a risk-based approach to identify and assess potential risk areas in our supply chains and to mitigate the risk of slavery and human trafficking occurring in our supply chains.
+As part of our initiative to identify and mitigate risk we take a risk-based approach to identify and assess potential risk areas in our supply chains and to mitigate the risk of slavery and human trafficking occurring in our supply chains.
+We also have systems in place to monitor potential risk areas in our supply chain, and to protect whistle blowers.

 Our effectiveness in combating slavery and human trafficking